cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

   * `use_external_resource` - A boolean for setting whether to create the resource or use an existing one.
 See the [using existing resources section](#using-existing-resources).
 Defaults to `false`.
   * `resource_id` - The ID of an existing resource when the `use_external_resource` property is set to `true`.
 (For more informaiton, see [using existing resources](#using-existing-resources) below).
 Defaults to `''` (empty string).
   * `aws_config` - A dictionary that contains values to be passed to the connection client.
-For information on values that are accepted, see the [boto documentation](http://boto.readthedocs.org/en/latest/ref/ec2.html#boto.ec2.connection.EC2Connection).
+For information on values that are acceptable, see the [boto documentation](http://boto.readthedocs.org/en/latest/ref/ec2.html#boto.ec2.connection.EC2Connection).

-Each time you manage a resource with Cloudify, one or more clients are created using the AWS API.
+Each time that you manage a resource with Cloudify, one or more clients are created using the AWS API.
 You specify the configuration for these clients using the `aws_config` property.
 The property must be a dictionary, with the following values:

 **Your AWS API access credentials** <br>
 [Click here](http://docs.aws.amazon.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html#) for more information.